 Wildlife & Garbage

-The primary cause of human and black bear conflict is the availability of unsecured human food sources.
+The primary cause of human and black bear conflict is the availability of unsecured human food sources such as trash, bird seed or domestic fruit.

 Colorado Parks and Wildlife Study